 This easy bloody mary chili recipe is thick and packed with flavor!
 If you love this classic drink or just love chili you’ve got to try this hearty meal.

 Chili is such a funny meal.
-I say that because there are thousands and thousands of ways you can make it, and no one is wrong really.
+I say that because there are thousands and thousands of ways you can make it.
+No one is wrong really.

 We started years and years ago having chili a few times each month using my 5 ingredient crockpot chili recipe.
-Typically I cook either a pot of rice or bake a few potatoes to serve it on and top it with cheese….the more the better for us.
+Typically I cook either a pot of rice or make baked potatoes to serve it on and top it with cheese.
+The more the better for us.

-To me chili is a hearty dinner that everyone here loves, is warm when it is “chilly” outside, and quite inexpensive to make which I love when I have 5 to feed.
+To me chili is a hearty dinner that everyone here loves.
+It is warm when it is cold outside, and quite inexpensive to make which I love when I have 5 to feed.

-If you’re ready for some bold flavors and kicking it up a notch, make this bloody mary chili spicy or tame using as much hot sauce as you like! 😉
+If you’re ready for some bold flavors and kicking it up a notch, make this bloody mary chili spicy.
+Or tame using as much hot sauce as you like! 😉 You can make this with ground beef or a venison chili recipe if you prefer that type of lean meat.

-If you want to make this in your crockpot you could do that easily too, just brown the meat beforehand, throw everything (except the cheese) in your slow cooker and put it on low to simmer all day long.
+If you want to make this in your crockpot you could do that easily too.
+Just brown the meat beforehand, throw everything (except the cheese) in your slow cooker.
+Put it on low to simmer all day long.
+I use the leftovers to make our cowboy cornbread casserole.

 - Bell pepper